-These angles are formed when two lines cross each other as you can see in the in the following drawing.
+These vertical angles are formed when two lines cross each other as you can see in the following drawing.

 If one of them measures 140 degrees such as the one on top, the one at the bottom is also 140 degrees.

 The proof is simple.
-It will start with what you already know about straight lines and angles.
+The proof will start with what you already know about straight lines and angles.